jamargoochIT/osticket-prereqs/README.md

 IIS (Internet Information Services) is a web server that hosts websites and web applications.
 This webserver is going to run osTicket.
 CGI (Common Gateway Interface) is a standard way for a web server to communicate with scripts that can create web pages.
-CGI handles submitting tickets, saving tickets, sending emails, and user requested retrieving information.
+CGI handles submitting tickets, saving tickets, sending emails, and user-requested retrieving information.

 Type control panel in the Windows Search Bar and open the app.
-Click on to programs and features.
+Click on programs and features.